Ibn al-Shaykh al-Libi: Cooperation with the FBI

 Al-Libi was turned over to the FBI and held at Bagram Air Base.
 When talking to the FBI interrogators Russell Fincher and Marty Mahon, he seemed "genuinely friendly" and spoke chiefly in English, calling for a translator only when necessary.
 He seemed to bond with Fincher, a devout Christian, and the two prayed together and discussed religion at length.

 Al-Libi told the interrogators details about Richard Reid, a British citizen who had joined al-Qaeda and trained to carry out a suicide bombing of an airliner, which he unsuccessfully attempted on December 22, 2001.
 Al-Libi agreed to continue cooperating if the United States would allow his wife and her family to emigrate, while he was prosecuted within the American legal system.

 In CIA custody

-The CIA asked President Bush for permission to take al-Libi into their own custody and rendition him to a foreign country for more "tough guy" questioning, and were granted permission.
+The CIA asked President George W. Bush for permission to take al-Libi into their own custody and rendition him to a foreign country for more "tough guy" questioning, and were granted permission.
 They "simply came and took al-Libi away from the FBI."
 One CIA officer was heard telling their new prisoner that "You know where you are going.
 Before you get there, I am going to find your mother and fuck her".

 In the second week of January 2002, al-Libi was flown to the USS Bataan in the northern Arabian Sea, a ship being used to hold eight other notable prisoners, including John Walker Lindh.
 He was subsequently transferred to Egyptian interrogators.